-- 1. Keep referring to this annex later in order to systematically increase your knowledge of 4DScript.
-Taking the step to pick up the manual with over 1000 commands will then become a good deal easier. - 2.
 Double-clicking on fields into which 4DScript can be entered, activates the 4DScript editor.
-The F2 key gives access to a list with 4DScript terms and a short explanation of each command.
+The F2 key gives access to a list with 4DScript commands, including a short explanation of each command.

 The required label is called up in the cycle time of the Servers and used as service time: Label([servicetime], First(c)).
 So, instead of entering a number directly, a 4DScript command is used which produces a number.